Azure/acr-builder/docs/getsecret_akv.md

 OPTIONS:
-   --url value                 the azure keyvault secret URL --client-id value           the MSI user assigned identity client ID --vault-resource-url value  the resource URL for the azure key vault to get AAD token
+   --url value                 the azure keyvault secret URL --client-id value           the MSI user assigned identity client ID
 ```

 Build and Push the acr-builder docker image to a docker hub or azure container registry.
 Here for simplicity , let's us push to docker hub: